opentok/one-to-one-sample-apps/one-to-one-text-chat/JS/README.md

 ## Exploring the code

 This section describes how the sample app code design uses recommended best practices to deploy the text chat communication features.
-The sample app design extends the [OpenTok One-to-One Communication Sample App](https://github.com/opentok/one-to-one-sample-apps) by adding logic using the `ChatUI` class defined in `opentok-text-chat.js`.
+The sample app design extends the [OpenTok One-to-One Communication Sample App](../../one-to-one-sample-app) by adding logic using the `TextChatAccPack` class defined in `opentok-text-chat.js`.

 For detail about the APIs used to develop this sample, see the [OpenTok.js Reference](https://tokbox.com/developer/sdks/js/reference/).